 When you give him the silent treatment, he will feel the wrath of your anger and, if you stretch out your vow of silence long enough, it will eventually make him long to hear your voice again.
 I mean, that’s how it works right?
 It’s practically science!

 Do you guys think that our husbands are out here praying that the well of information we have to share with them on a daily basis never runs dry?
 I mean, I don’t know about yours, but I am pretty sure that my Hubstopher is not burning with the intense desire to know what’s on my mind, after he’s had a long day at the office.
 (EVERYTHING is on my mind, by the way.
-All the time.)
+ALL.
+THE.
+TIME.)

 And anyways, the silent treatment usually ends in a non-silent uber explosion of word vomit that may or may not have you saying words you did not intend to use.
 I mean, being quiet while you’re feeling a plethora of emotions (hurt, angry, sad), simply causes those emotions to expand and, well, it has to go somewhere eventually, right?

-Does it feel good?
-Heck ya!
-Is it damaging to your relationship?
-Definitely.
-I mean, unless you need some time to process your feelings, and you mention this to your partner, your silent treatment is pretty much a bundle of poop in the bath water of your marriage.
-I guess what I’m trying to say is that putting your pride aside, instead of thriving in your anger or hurt, will get you much better results.
+But other than that, friends, your silent treatment is pretty much a bundle of poop in the bath water of your marriage.
+I guess what I’m trying to say is that putting your pride aside, instead of basking in your anger or hurt, will get you much better results.